Ellen White Investigation

 Ellen White's Slavery Confusion

-The Seventh-day Adventist [SDA] General Conference has stated that Ellen White's writings contain "divine counsel".1 If they are indeed "divine counsel," then they cannot be confusion, for as Paul said, "God is not the author of confusion" (1 Cor.
+The Seventh-day Adventist [SDA] General Conference has stated that Ellen White's writings contain "divine counsel".1 If they are indeed "divine counsel," then they cannot be a source of confusion, for as Paul said, "God is not the author of confusion" (1 Cor.
 14:33).
-Paul is saying that when God reveals truth, He does so with clarity, consistency, and coherence.
-God does not produce doctrines or teachings that contradict themselves or require mental gymnastics to reconcile.
+Paul was conveying that when God reveals truth, He does so with clarity, consistency, and coherence.
+God does not produce doctrines or teachings that contradict themselves, contradict the Bible, or require later revision to "fix" them.
 Confusion is not evidence of a divine signature—it is evidence of human frailty or satanic influence.

 #1: Some Slaves Will not be Resurrected